 “I made it,” he said, his voice breathless and proud.
 “Cal and I both made the first line.”

 Gwen adjusted the strap of her bag, forcing her expression into one of bored, porcelain indifference.
-“I’m aware, Holloway.
+“I’m aware, Clark.
 Your friend’s vocal cords are quite effective at broadcasting news to the entire castle.
 Congratulations.
 I assume you’ll use the opportunity to actually learn how to move.”

 Will’s grin didn’t falter.
 He leaned against the stone pillar, looking down at her with those green eyes that were far too bright for seven in the morning.
 “Does this mean you’ll come to games?
 Rumour is that Aurelius box has the best view—if, uh, you’re fine being seen cheering for a Fen-Baller…?”